 2022 CLASS CALENDAR:

 Please see below for classes that have been opened for registration.
 Or get on our free mailing list (click here) if you want to notified when new classes are added.

 Here at the Wood And Shop Traditional Woodworking School we feature some incredible woodworkers who also possess great teaching ability.
-Below are short bios of the teachers we have lined up for classes.
-If you feel like you’d be a good fit for teaching here, drop us a line here.
+Below are short bios of the teachers we have lined up for classes:

 The school is located in historic Albemarle County, Virginia, just 8 minutes away from the Charlottesville airport.
 It is also within reasonable driving distance from major metro areas such as Washington D.C., Richmond, Philadelphia, New York, Pittsburg, and Charlotte.
 Many of these areas are also connected to Charlottesville via the Amtrak rail line.

 The address of the school is 5700 Buffalo River Rd.
 Earlysville, Virginia 22936.

 Flying into the Charlottesville airport is quite often more affordable than flying into Washington D.C. or Richmond.

 Quite a few car rental centers, hotels, Airbnb’s, and restaurants are near the airport, so students will find it easy to join us from anywhere in the world!